KoslickiLab/DiversityOptimization/README.md

 README.md  # this file
 MatlabCode/  # basic matlab code containing a simplified version of https://github.com/dkoslicki/MinimizeBiologicalDiversity
-          README.md  # a file describing what is in this folder data/  # data required to run the matlab code PythonCode/
+          README.md  # a file describing what is in this folder src/  # the folder that contains the basic algorithm to be ported to python data/  # data required to run the matlab code PythonCode/
           README.md  # a file describing what is in this folder